geoconnections-rjc/LLPRO-DOCS/docs/vb_ghex.md

 * <span class="term">EWT</span> The minimum/maximum entering water temperatures from the GHEX (supplied to the GHSP equipment) will be designed to provide under peak heating/cooling conditions, typically assumed to be 30&deg;F (-1.1 C) in heating-dominant applications and 90&deg;F (32.2 C) in cooling-dominant applications.
     * This parameter is specified on the **Zone Group** page and will have a very large impact on calculated design lengths.
 * <span class="term">LWT</span> The calculated minimum/maximum leaving water temperatures from the GSHP equipment (supplied to the GHEX) under peak heating/cooling conditions.
-    * Leaving water temperatures are a function of the designer-specified EWTs, system flow and the heat of extraction/heat of rejection of the GSHP equipment specified for the **Zone Group**.
+    * Leaving water temperatures are a function of the designer-specified EWTs, design flow and the heat of extraction/heat of rejection of the GSHP equipment specified for the **Zone Group**.
-* <span class="term">System Flow</span> The total system flow that the GHEX must accommodate.
+* <span class="term">Design Flow</span> The total flow that the GHEX must accommodate.
 This value will affect the calculations for LWT, loop flow, loop velocity, Reynold's number and head loss.
-    * System flow is calculated based on the installed equipment capacity or peak block load and/or peak hot water generation demand for the system (depending on the **Flow Analysis Mode** specified for the **Zone Group**).
+    * Design flow is calculated based on the installed equipment capacity or peak block load and/or peak hot water generation demand for the system (depending on the **Flow Analysis Mode** specified for the **Zone Group**).
 * <span class="term">Y1 Temp.
 Penalty</span> The temperature change of the soil after the first year of system operation.
     * This change results from imbalances between the amount of heat added to the ground in cooling and removed from the ground in heating and will reduce GHEX effectiveness over the long-term if unaccounted for.
-    * The calculated temperature change accounts for thermal interference from adjacent bores, which is a function of the annual **NET** ground load as well as loopfield geometry (grid/layout and bore spacing).
+    * The calculated temperature change accounts for thermal interference from adjacent bores, which is a function of the annual **NET GROUND ENERGY** load as well as loopfield geometry (grid/layout and bore spacing).
 The designer is faced with selecting a layout and separation distance that is reasonable in order to minimize required land area without causing large increases in required bore length (due to temperature penalty).
     * A negative value indicates that the annual ground load imbalance is **<span class="heating">HEATING</span>** dominant.
     * A positive value indicates that the annual ground load imbalance is **<span class="cooling">COOLING</span>** dominant.
 * <span class="term">YN Temp.
 Penalty</span> The temperature change of the soil after N-years of system operation.
     * This change results from imbalances between the amount of heat added to the ground in cooling and removed from the ground in heating and will reduce GHEX effectiveness over the long-term if unaccounted for.
-    * The calculated temperature change accounts for thermal interference from adjacent bores, which is a function of the annual **NET** ground load as well as loopfield geometry (grid/layout and bore spacing).
+    * The calculated temperature change accounts for thermal interference from adjacent bores, which is a function of the annual **NET GROUND ENERGY** load as well as loopfield geometry (grid/layout and bore spacing).
     * The designer is faced with selecting a layout and separation distance that is reasonable in order to minimize required land area without causing large increases in required bore length (due to temperature penalty).
     * A negative value indicates that the annual ground load imbalance is **<span class="heating">HEATING</span>** dominant.
     * A positive value indicates that the annual ground load imbalance is **<span class="cooling">COOLING</span>** dominant.